 He goes to Pennsylvania, they go to Pennsylvania.

-I mean, it's as though he's now the Pied Piper, and they're having to run after him everywhere, and he he was great when he went to Minnesota, which nobody thought made sense in the regular traditional thing.
+And he was great when he went to Minnesota, which nobody thought made sense in the regular traditional thing.

-But his line was I cared enough to come here.
+But his line was, I cared enough to come here.

-She didn't.
+He didn't.

-Well, how many line how many Minnesotans are on the side are going to go, you know?
+Well, how many Minnesotans who are on the side are going to go, you know, yeah, maybe I want the candidate who actually came to Minnesota.

 Such a good point, especially last minute.

-What is your gut tell you then?
+What does your gut tell you then?

-I mean, probably I think you're more of a historian than a politician, which is somewhat ironic, maybe people hearing that because you've been in politics so long, but your your great passion and love is to come to New York and look at dinosaur bones and and read historical novels and and read history.
+I mean, probably I think you're more of a historian than a politician, which is somewhat ironic, maybe people hearing that because you've been in politics so long, but your great passion and love is to come to New York and look at dinosaur bones and read historical novels and read history.

-What what do you think?
+What do you think?

-What do you how do you read what you know today?
+How do you read what you know today?

-Remember, I have two two biases.
+Remember, I have two biases.

-One is that I am a an optimist, and and as Christopher can tell you, I get up every morning and I'm optimistic and so I approach this with an with a bias that Trump will win because I'm an optimist.
+So I approach this with a bias that Trump will win because I'm an optimist.

-Second, I have a model which I cited you yesterday, which I recommend to everybody, which is Pat Cadell's article in Fox News.com, I think it was yesterday.
+Second, I have a model which I cited to you yesterday, which I recommend to everybody, which is Pat Cadell's article in Foxnews.com.

 Brilliant, brilliant article by Pat Cadell.